DeveloperMindset123/Linear-Algebra-Discord-Bot/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Ensure that npm's version is up to date (NOTE : Your not limited to npm only).
 * npm
   ```sh
   npm install npm@latest -g